 Video has always been a favorite way to share insight and so it’s not a surprise that companies are turning to this medium to reveal what the employee experience is like if you work there.

-With more Millennials and Gen Z taking roles in the workplace, a group of people who prefer content delivered by video, it’s important to include this element in any employee preboarding strategy.
-So too, with a workforce that is increasingly global, being able to onboard new hires who work remotely is made easier by using videos.
-This can give new hires insight without them ever having to be onsite.
+With more Millennials and Gen Z taking on more leadership roles in the workplace, they are a group of people who prefer content delivered by video.
+That’s why it’s important to include this element in any employee preboarding strategy.
+After all, with a workforce that is increasingly global, being able to onboard new hires who work remotely is made easier by using videos.
+This can give new hires insight without them ever having to be onsite, and help humanize employee onboarding for your remote workforce.

 This popular creative software firm offers not only a fun look at their modern corporate offices and energetic approach to everything they do, but it includes all the right branding touches one would expect.
 It opens up with an employee casually rolling through the office on a skateboard, then an introduction of the company vision by Co-founder and CEO, Melanie Perkins who shares her inspiring story.